arehmer/HSPyTools/README.md

 -----------------

+# HSPy: Python Integration for Heimann Sensor Thermopiles
+HSPy is a Python library that provides customers with a seamless way to integrate Heimann Sensor hardware and software into their Python applications.
+It offers a range of tools for:
+Live streaming, recording, and visualization of sensor data from our Appsets Converting sensor data recorded with ArraySoft into NumPy arrays or pandas DataFrames for further analysis With HSPyTools, developers can easily access, process, and analyze data from our systems directly within their Python workflows.

 # Installation

 The library was developed using the Anaconda3 distribution of Python 3.11.5.
 In the following instructions for the installation via conda as well as pip are provided.